lpicanco/fer-backend/README.md

-# fer-backend
+# Facial Expression Recognition - Backend
-FER(Facial Expression Recognition) backend
+This is the backend of the [FER](https://github.com/lpicanco/nanodegree-machine-learning/tree/master/capstone) Project